solidi/writing/01-on-kotlin-a-reply-from-management.md

 ---

-The session almost had a rockstar aura to it were, hearing later, people were waiting in line to the very last minute.
+The session had a rockstar aura to it.
+People were waiting in line to the very last minute.
 This was Jake and Christina, so I was determined to stay even if I could not see.

 So, with Jake completing his half and my anxiety wearing off, I wondered what Christina would present.
 Perhaps more examples?
 A live demo of the conversion of an Android app to Kotlin?